-Staff members will report their concerns to the head teacher verbally, or by submitting a low level concern form.
+Staff members will report their concerns to the Executive Head teacher or Designated Safeguarding Lead verbally, or by submitting a low level concern form (If reported to the DSL, they will report to the Executive Head teacher who will lead on managing the report, inline with KCSIE Paragraph 433 pg 102).
 When submitting concerns, staff will take care to ensure that they observe the Confidentiality Policy and the Allegations of Abuse Against Staff Policy, and protect the identity of all individuals to which the concern relates as far as possible.